icinganalysis/icinganalysis.github.io/content/perkins meteorology.md

 > icing information being provided by this expanded program should afford
 > a sound basis for ice-protection-system design by defining the important
 > meteorological parameters of the icing cloud.
+>
+> INTRODUCTION
+>
+>The meteorological phase of the icing research program conducted by the NACA has been previously confined to research flights into icing conditions.
+These in-flight measurements of the meteorological quantities associated with aircraft icing (summarized in reference 1) have been limited to a relatively small number of flights over confined sections of the country and have thus provided only tentative design criteria for ice-protection systems.
+>
+>The majority of the research flights into icing conditions were made by attempting to select weather conditions, flight paths, and altitudes, which would yield heavy or continuous icing.
+Multiple traverses were often made when such conditions were found.
+It is impossible, therefore, to determine from this information the extent or frequency of specified icing conditions that would be encountered during normal flight operations such as those experienced by airlines on routine schedules.
+Additional data are needed to substantiate or to modify the ice-protection-system design conditions in order that all-weather protective designs can be accomplished with the lowest possible penalties in terms of performance and payload.
+Statistical icing data obtained from routine operations could serve both as a basis for optimum design of ice-protection systems and as an aid to the operator in prescribing flight-control procedures, such as preferred altitudes, which would avoid or minimize hazardous icing conditions.
+>
+>With the realization of this need for additional information, the NACA Lewis laboratory has initiated a program in cooperation with the major airlines and the United States Air Force to obtain measured icing data encountered during routine operations.
+These data include measurements of icing rate, liquid-water content computed from icing rate and airspeed, temperature, duration of icing, observations of the geographic location, type of ice, and effect of icing on the aircraft

 ![Figure 9.
 Cumulative frequency of average and maximum liquid-water content calculated from icing rates in 44 icing encounters measured by icing-rate meters installed on airline aircraft.](/images%2FNACA-RM-E52J06%2FFigure%209.png)